ascholerChemeketa/cs160Reader/_sources/SQLGroupJoin/exercises.rst

     :language: sql
     :dburl: /_static/movies.db

-    Write a query to get the total number of films on the list made by each director.
+    Write a query to get the total number of films on the list made by each director that have an IMDB rating of 8.5 or higher.
-    But only retrieve the data for directors with at least 2 films.

     Display the director's name and the number of films.
-Don't sort the results.
+Sort the results so the directors with the most high rated files are first.

+    Hint: Here you want to filter the movies by IMDB rating before they are aggregated, so you need a ``WHERE`` not a ``HAVING``.

     ~~~~

     ====
-    assert 0,0 == Akira Kurosawa
+    assert 0,0 == Peter Jackson
-    assert 0,1 == 5
+    assert 0,1 == 3
-    assert 1,0 == Alfred Hitchcock
+    assert 1,0 == Christopher Nolan
-    assert 1,1 == 6
+    assert 1,1 == 3

 The following problems will also make use of the ``actors`` table.
 It consists of records that
 match a movie to a particular actor.
 If an actor appears in multiple movies, they will appear